vmware/vic/doc/design/docker-rename.md

   - `docker-compose up –force-recreate` when there are existing containers for the same service even if the configuration or image has not been changed

 3. Backward compatibility
   - Add a test case in the upgrade test.
 The old VCH would create a container with containerName in its `/etc/hosts`.
-Then we upgrade the VCH and call `docker rename`.
-For an existing container that is powered off, `/etc/hosts` should contain the new containerName after it is powered on again.
-For an existing container that is still powered on, `/etc/hosts` is not updated.
+Then we upgrade the VCH and call `docker rename` on an existing container. `/etc/hosts` should contain the new containerName after the container is rebooted.